jhrahman/AI-prompt-engineering-ops-support/README.md

-# AI Prompt Engineering for Operations & Support Engineers
+# AI in Operations & Support Engineering

 **Duration:** 4 Days (1 Hour Each Day)

 ---

-## Day 1 – Foundations of AI Prompting for Ops/Support
+## Day 1 – Foundations of AI for Ops/Support
-**Objective:** Build foundational understanding of AI and practice first-level prompting.
+**Objective:** Equip Ops & Support Engineers with practical AI skills for monitoring, troubleshooting, ticket management, documentation, and future AI applications, using prompts as one of several tools.

 ### 1. AI Fundamentals (10 mins)
 - What is AI?